 - The National Probation Service (NPS): The NPS is a statutory criminal justice service.
-They supervise high risk offenders who have been released into the community.
-High risk offenders are people who are assessed as being a serious risk of harm to the public. - Community Rehabilitation Companies (CRC's): CRC's are private sector companies.
+They supervise high risk offenders who have been released into the community. - Community Rehabilitation Companies (CRC's): CRC's are private sector companies.
 They supervise medium and low risk offenders who have been released into the community.
 They are also responsible for providing resettlement services in prison and the community. - Offender Management Unit (OMU): The OMU is a team in prison.
 They are responsible for making sure that you get through your sentence plan. - Offender Supervisors: Offender supervisors work in the OMU.
-They are prison officers and probation officers who have had special training.
+They are prison officers who have had special training.
 They work with you to achieve the objectives on your sentence plan. - Probation Officers: Probation officers supervise you when you are released into the community.
 They can work for either the NPS or CRC.